 This process already affects content generation – for instance in customer service, as with chatbots.
 The importance of transparency and ethical integrity in this context shouldn’t be underestimated, even more so in the face of predictions for this trend to spread to areas such as medical or legal advice.

 To counteract the acceleration of the information chaos, organizations should consider leveraging and orchestrating content intelligence capabilities.
 To lighten dark data and for amplifying the value of corresponding content resources, content intelligence tackles the information chaos at its origin, making information more easily searchable, widely accessible, and enriched with context.

-Crucial for this evolution: the unbroken progress in AI and NLP (Natural Language Processing).
+Crucial for this evolution: the unbroken progress in AI and Natural Language Processing (NLP).
 It’s paving the way for a broad range of smart capabilities, targeted on content-centric, cognitive tasks.
 Tools providing organizations with self-service access to such content intelligence are on the rise – and become more and more affordable.

 All in all, content-centric operations face a year 2021 of unprecedented automation when it comes to cognitive tasks along the entire content lifecycle, leveraging and orchestrating a variety of increasingly powerful capabilities:

 Content intelligence is – beyond all pandemic influences – a key strategy that makes content understand itself.
 Looking at all the available, accessible, and affordable smart capabilities it offers, it belongs on every digital agenda over the years to come.